 Once finished go ahead and click next to the policy screen.
 On the policy Screen, let's go ahead and add a policy:

-Just to dig a little deeper on what we're defining here:
+Just to dig a little deeper into what we're defining here:

 - Session duration - I leave this as 'Same as application session timeout' to control this from the application level.

-- Configure rules - Include - Add include emails and enter your own email that you wish to receive the one time pin (OTP) to.
+- Configure rules - Include - Add include emails and enter the email that you wish to receive the one-time pin (OTP) to.

 Once done, click next and move on to the next page.
-I'm going to leave the CORS, Cookie setting empty for now but i'd strongly advise settings these once you get the functionality up and working.
-Click add application to close the process.
+I'm going to leave the CORS, and Cookie setting empty for now but I'd strongly advise settings these once you get the functionality up and working.
+Click add an application to close the process.

 Let's go ahead and test it out.
 Let's browse to https://alexgallacher.com/ghost and see what we get!

-I'm presented with an email input field by Cloudflare to send me a OTP before I can access the page sitting behind.
+I'm presented with an email input field by Cloudflare to send me an OTP before I can access the page sitting behind.

-If you click the link you'll be authenticated into the protected page for a period of 24 hours as defined in our policy.
+If you click the link you'll be authenticated into the protected page for 24 hours as defined in our policy.